 The government also is giving hotels some $50 million to remodel and prepare for when tourists are welcomed back.

-Caribbean Airlines is also getting a government bailout, and released a video on their new procedures in the wake of the outbreak.
-So far though, no timeline on when flights or travel will resume.
+Caribbean Airlines has resumed some local flights, and released a video on their new cleaning procedures in the wake of the outbreak.

 Turks and Caicos